IdiotDare/Testing/README.md

   <h1>BASIC CSS</h1>

   <h2>Text Color</h2>
   <p>Finally, we are here.
 CSS.
 Time to turn my Ao3 text cyan.
 For this, you need the style attribute or smth. style="color: blue;" Like that.
 Stick it in the first tag of an element.
 And remember to end it with a ';' Oh and like, you need to set a color for 'blue' I believe.<br><br> That is one way to change text color.
 But you can do it another way, by setting up a style block/element.
 This is a quick way to change all of one element at once. the 'color: blank' is considered a style rule.
 You need curly brackets around the style rule.
 DO NOT FORGET THE SEMICOLON.
 Do this at the top of the code.
+UNFORTUNATELY I HAVE NO IDEA HOW TO MAKE THIS WORK.

     <style>
       h2 {